 - What are the deadlines to apply for graduation?

 See the table below for application deadlines.
-Deadlines will be adjusted if they fall on a weekend.
+Deadlines will be adjusted if they fall on a weekend or holiday.

 |Anticipated Graduation Term